linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Bonds with Credit Spreads in QuantLib Python.md

 114.18461651948999
 ```

 So far,  we have valued the bond under the treasury yield curve and have not incorporated the credit spreads.
 Let us assume that the market prices this bond with a `50BP` spread on top of the treasury yield curve.
-Now we can,  in this case,  directly shock the `flat_rate` used in the yield [[The Vasicek Model|term structure]].
+Now we can,  in this case,  directly shock the `flat_rate` used in the yield [term structure](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md).
 Let us see what the value is:
 ```python
 flat_rate.setValue(0.0065)
 fixed_rate_bond.NPV()